nataliecardot/expense-tracker/README.md

 # Expense Tracker

 Keep track of income and expenses.
-Add and remove items and save to local storage
+Add and remove items and save to session storage

 ## Project Specifications